-Tip: To create quick and hassle-free web pages without any knowledge of web design, we recommend creating a Wix website.
+Tip: To create quick and hassle-free web pages without any knowledge of web design, we recommend starting with learning how to make a website.

 Before building your webpage from scratch, consider the following:

-You can start with creating a single webpage and then building your website up from there.
-Once you’ve finished creating your webpages, make sure you link to them via a navigation menu so your audience can easily access them.
+You can start with creating a single web page and then creating your professional website up from there.
+Once you’ve finished creating your web pages, make sure you link to them via a navigation menu so your audience can easily access them.